h-ayat/dimdah/dimdah.md

 ## Summary

-The **Domain-Isolated Modular Architecture (DIMDAh)** provides a balance between flexibility and structure.
+The **Domain-Isolated Modular Driver Architecture (DIMDAh)** provides a balance between flexibility and structure.
 By defining strong, semantic boundaries between kernels, contexts, and orchestrations, it allows teams — human and machine alike — to build and evolve large-scale systems without losing coherence or sanity.

 ### Core Tenets